-Immunodeficiency virus uptake, turnover, and 2-phase transfer in human dendritic cells
+Immunodeficiency virus uptake, turnover, and 2-phase transfer in human dendritic cells (PDF)

 Turville,Stuart G.; Santos,John J.; Frank,Ines; Cameron,Paul U.; Wilkinson,John; Miranda-Saksena,Monica; Dable,Joanne; Stoessel,Hella; Romani,Nikolaus; Piatak Jr.,Michael; Lifson,Jeffrey D.; Pope,Melissa; Cunningham,Anthony L.